oracle-livelabs/apex/ai-vision-lab/intro/introduction.md

 In this workshop, you:

 - Enhance Social Media App with AI-Powered Search.
-- Integrate APEX and OCI using secure API keys.
+- Integrate APEX and OCI using API keys.
 - Seamlessly link APEX with OCI Vision Service through REST Data Sources.

 ### Prerequisites for Building this App: